 -

 Coursework.
-Students must complete at least 8 credit hours (2.0 full-course equivalents [FCEs]) including the mandatory graduate seminar: LAW1000H Alternative Approaches to Legal Scholarship.
+Students must successfully complete at least 8 credit hours or courses (2.0 full-course equivalents [FCEs]) including the mandatory graduate seminars as follows:

 -